History of Lakewoods Resort

 1985 – Tragically, another fire destroyed the main lodge and 15 motel rooms.
 It was devastating to lose the historic property with so many memories.
 Residents of surrounding areas reached out to us and demonstrated how important Lakewoods was to them.
 We appreciate this dedication and will always serve our neighbors.

 The present lodge was started in fall 1985 and completed in April 1986.
 Bob Rasmussen, Philip's brother, was the general contractor.
 Along with Bob and the entire Rasmussen family, the whole community helped build the new Lakewoods.

 1994 – The year brought an important expansion to Lakewoods – the addition of Forest Ridges, our 18-hole championship golf course, designed by renowned architect Joel Goldstrand.
 Highly regarded by the golf community, Forest Ridges is a must-play for many players and considered is the finest example of Northwoods golf anywhere.
 Stop by our clubhouse and visit the pro and gift shop to learn more about our course.

 1996-present – P.C.
 Rasmussen returned to Lakewoods to help his parents.
-Along with his wife, Natalie, they have brought the fifth generation of Rasmussens to Lakewoods with their sons, August and Alexander.
+He has also brought the fifth generation of Rasmussens to Lakewoods, his sons, August and Alexander.
 The entire family devotes itself to the day-to-day operations of this family-run business.

 Lakewoods continues to expand and grow to meet the needs and wants of our customers.
 We strive daily to meet your desires in a professional and friendly manner.
 Lakewoods is unique in that you are not just a customer, but rather a guest in our “home.”
 We will do our utmost to make your stay, business or pleasure, a time to remember forever.